ryanleonduty/SQL-Business-Analytics/README.md

 - Database Views: Created for simplified and efficient retrieval of aggregated sales data.

-Create the view `sales_preinv_discount` and store all the data in like a virtual table:
+Create the view `sales_preinv_discount` and store all the data in like a virtual table.

 ```sql
 	CREATE  VIEW `sales_preinv_discount` AS